Planar fault-tolerant logical measurements with low qubit overhead: Results

-To construct a connected logical network, joint logical measurements between neighboring BB-code blocks are also required.
+To construct a connected logical network, joint logical measurements between neighboring planar-BB-code blocks are also required.
 These measurements are implemented using the ancilla region located between the blocks.
-The corresponding deformed code is generated via code craft, with the key modification that the stretching and $Z$ cutting steps are replaced by directly connecting the two BB-code blocks, as illustrated in Fig.~\ref{fig:scheme}(b).
+The corresponding deformed code is generated via code craft, with the key modification that the stretching and boundary $Z$ cutting steps are replaced by directly connecting the two code blocks, as illustrated in Fig.~\ref{fig:scheme}(b).
 Unlike single-block code craft, only a subset of $X$ logical operators admit measurement channels in this intermediate code.
-If the basis of the logical space (which defines logical qubits) is chosen arbitrarily, it may be the case that all allowed joint measurements act on multiple logical qubits, which is undesirable for constructing a logical network consisting of two-qubit operations.
+If the basis of the logical space (which defines logical qubits) is chosen arbitrarily, it may be the case that all allowed joint measurements act on multiple logical qubits within one code block, which is undesirable for constructing a logical network consisting of two-qubit operations.
 Therefore, it is essential to determine the logical basis in accordance with the measurement channels permitted by the intermediate code.

 In practice, we consider two types of intermediate codes, corresponding to horizontal and vertical couplings, respectively, to guide the choice of logical basis.
-Details of this procedure are provided in Appendix~\ref{app:basis}.
-With this optimized basis, inter-block logical measurements can be realized using ancilla systems only moderately larger than those used for single-block operations (see Table~\ref{table:180}), ultimately determining the required size of the ancilla regions between code blocks.
+Details of this procedure are provided in Supplementary Information.
+With this optimized basis, we find that inter-block logical measurements can be realized using ancilla systems only moderately larger than those used for single-block operations (see Table~\ref{table:180}), ultimately determining the required size of the ancilla regions between code blocks.

-\section{Universal quantum computation}
+\subsection{Universal quantum computation}

-On the logical network, we already have a foundational set of operations: logical Pauli gates are straightforward to implement; single-qubit logical measurements enable initialization and readout; and two-qubit logical measurements allow for controlled-NOT gates and state transfers between any pair of BB-code logical qubits.
+On the logical network, we already have a foundational set of operations: logical Pauli gates are straightforward to implement; single-qubit logical measurements enable initialization and readout; and two-qubit logical measurements allow for controlled-NOT gates and state transfers between any pair of planar-BB-code logical qubits.
 To complete the universal gate set, the remaining gates namely the Hadamard, $S$, and $T$ gates are provided through coupling to a surface-code block.